Sven Hedin: Doctorate and career path

 On 27 April 1892, Hedin traveled to Berlin to continue his studies under Ferdinand Freiherr von Richthofen.
-Beginning of July he went to University of Halle-Wittenberg, Halle, attending lectures by Alfred Kirchhoff.
+Beginning of July he went to the University of Halle-Wittenberg, Halle, attending lectures by Alfred Kirchhoff.
 Yet in the same month, he received the degree of Doctor of Philosophy with a 28-page dissertation entitled Personal Observations of Damavand.
 This dissertation is a summary of one part of his book, King Oscar's Legation to the Shah of Persia in 1890.
 Eric Wennerholm remarked on the subject:

 I can only come to the conclusion that Sven [Hedin] received his doctorate when he was 27 years old after studying for a grand total of only eight months and collecting primary material for one-and-a-half days on the snow-clad peak of Mount Damavand.

 Ferdinand Freiherr von Richthofen not only encouraged Hedin to absolve cursory studies, but also to become thoroughly acquainted with all branches of geographic science and the methodologies of the salient research work, so that he could later work as an explorer.
 Hedin abstained from doing this with an explanation he supplied in old age:

 I was not up to this challenge.
 I had gotten out onto the wild routes of Asia too early, I had perceived too much of the splendor and magnificence of the Orient, the silence of the deserts and the loneliness of long journeys.
 I could not get used to the idea of spending a long period of time back in school.

 Hedin had therewith decided to become an explorer.
 He was attracted to the idea of traveling to the last mysterious portions of Asia and filling in the gaps by mapping an area completely unknown in Europe.
 As an explorer, Hedin became important for the Asian and European powers, who courted him, invited him to give numerous lectures, and hoped to obtain from him in return topographic, economic and strategic information about inner Asia, which they considered part of their sphere of influence.
 As the era of discovery came to a close around 1920, Hedin contented himself with organizing the Sino-Swedish Expedition for qualified scientific explorers.